 As a result, the Lean-Agile enterprise strives to establish the right amount of visibility, alignment, and commitment, while enabling the right amount of flexibility.
 The correct balance can be obtained via a willingness to convert long-term commitment to forecasts and to continually reevaluate priorities and business value, as needs dictate, at each PI boundary.

 Avoid the Queue from Hell

-Lean-Agile Leaders must understand the queuing theory discussed in SAFe’s principle #6 (visualize and limit WIP, reduce batch sizes, and manage queue lengths) and be aware of the impact that long queues have on delivery time.
+Lean-Agile Leaders must understand the queuing theory discussed in SAFe Principle #6 – Visualize and limit WIP, reduce batch sizes, and manage queue lengths and be aware of the impact that long queues have on delivery time.
 Simply, the longer the committed queue, the longer the wait for any new initiative.
 Period.
-For example, in Figure 1 above, the second PI on the roadmap does not appear to be fully loaded.
-The math then tells us that the wait time for a new, unplanned feature is from 10 to 20 weeks; it can’t be in the the current PI, but it can be in the next.
+For example, in Figure 1, the second PI on the roadmap does not appear to be fully loaded.
+The math then tells us that the wait time for a new, unplanned feature is 10 – 20 weeks; it can’t be in the the current PI, but it can be in the next.

-The roadmap in Figure 4. below tells a different story.
+The roadmap in Figure 4 tells a different story.

 If, for example, all the items on this roadmap are fully committed and the teams are running at nearly full capacity, then the wait time for a new capability is in excess of 60 weeks!
 The enterprise, while thinking it’s Agile, is really stuck in a traditional mindset.
 If they do not understand Little’s Law of queueing theory.